 More than 10,000 pituitary tumors are diagnosed each year in the United States.
 Almost all of these tumors are benign (pituitary adenomas).
 Very few pituitary tumors are cancers (pituitary carcinomas).

 The actual number of pituitary tumors may be much higher than the number of tumors that are found each year.
-When examining people who have died or who have had imaging tests (like MRI scans) of their brain for other health problems, doctors have found that as many as 1 out of 4 people may have a pituitary adenoma without knowing it.
+When examining people who have died or who have had imaging tests (like MRI scans) of their head for other health problems, doctors have found that as many as 1 in 4 people may have a pituitary adenoma without knowing it.
 These tumors are often small and never cause any symptoms or health problems, so very few of them would normally be diagnosed at all.